Your bones are, and they're paying the price.

 Vitamin C

-This water-soluble vitamin is involved in countless metabolic functions, including helping to improve bone formation, as it is a cofactor involved in the hydroxylation of lysine and proline and participates in the union of collagen fibers in bones.
-Therefore, a deficiency or insufficiency in this nutrient can lead to bone demineralization.
+This water-soluble vitamin is involved in countless metabolic functions, including contributing to improved bone formation, as it is a cofactor involved in the hydroxylation of lysine and proline, and participates in the binding of collagen fibers in bones, so a deficiency or insufficiency in this nutrient can lead to bone demineralization.

-Foods rich in this nutrient: acerola, guava, strawberries, lemon, grapefruit, orange, papaya, mango, tangerine, red pepper, red chili, chili pepper, parsley.
+Foods rich in this nutrient: acerola, guava, strawberries, lemon, grapefruit, orange, papaya, mango, tangerine, red bell pepper, red chili pepper, chili pepper, parsley.

 Vitamin K

-This vitamin is an important cofactor for carrying out the gamma carboxylation of glutamic acid, which is a very important factor in the production of osteocalcin (a hormone related to bone formation), so obtaining adequate levels is essential in this type of situation (always assess K1+K2).
+This vitamin is an important cofactor for carrying out the gamma carboxylation of glutamic acid, which is a very important factor in the production of osteocalcin (a hormone related to bone formation), so obtaining adequate levels is essential in these types of situations (always assess K1+K2).

-I wanted to show you not only the nutrients you need, but also where you can get them through your diet, so you can incorporate them into your daily routine.
+I wanted to show you not only the nutrients that are necessary, but also where you can obtain them through food, so that you can incorporate them into your daily life.

-Several of these micronutrients are involved both directly in bone formation and indirectly, as cofactors in reactions related to healthy bone health.
-These include magnesium, zinc, and vitamin C, which are necessary for an enzyme called alkaline phosphatase to carry out its ossification process.
+Several of these micronutrients are involved both directly in bone formation and indirectly as cofactors in reactions related to good bone health, such as magnesium, zinc, and vitamin C, which are necessary for an enzyme called alkaline phosphatase to carry out its ossification process.

-This is the first point we should pay attention to, but now we'll move on to another vitally important point, which is behind many musculoskeletal problems.
+This is the first point we should pay attention to, but now we will go to another of vital importance, which is behind many musculoskeletal problems.

-2. Being at a low level of heavy metals
+2. To have a low level of heavy metals

-Excess heavy metals represent a major problem today in the deterioration of general health, but regarding bone health, I would like to explain one of the most common causes that affects bone health.
+Excessive heavy metals represent a major problem in the deterioration of overall health, but with regard to bone health, I would like to explain one of the most common causes that affects bone health.

-There are heavy metals with a great capacity to penetrate into the bone, displacing other important ones, such as calcium.
+There are heavy metals with a great capacity to penetrate bone, displacing other important metals, such as calcium.

-We can use lead as an example, although there are also others that can cause similar problems.
+We can use lead as an example, although there are others that can cause similar problems.

-I'm increasingly seeing more people with bone health problems for this very reason, and even if they're in optimal micronutrient status, these nutrients will be inefficient in carrying out their functions in the osteocytes (since the heavy metal will be taking their place).
+I am seeing more and more people with bone health problems for this very reason, and although at a micronutritional level they are in the best condition, these nutrients will be inefficient in carrying out their functions in the osteocytes (since the heavy metal will be occupying their place).

 3. Have a low level of oxidative stress (free radicals)

-Excess free radicals are another of the pillars behind many bone problems, given that a free radical is an unstable molecule that damages all stable molecules in its path, and with regard to bone cellular health, a greater number of these molecules represents a higher catabolic level (of destruction).
+Excessive free radicals are another key factor behind many bone problems, since a free radical is an unstable molecule that damages all the stable molecules it encounters, and with regard to bone cell health, a greater number of these molecules represents a higher level of catabolism (destruction).

 At the bone level, we are in a constant process of building and reabsorbing bone, which is called bone remodeling.
-This happens throughout life and is important for proper bone cellular health.
+This happens throughout life and is important for proper bone cell health.

-The problem arises when the destruction process is greater than the formation process, and this process is largely related to the high level of free radicals, since these have a great capacity to produce cellular degeneration and destruction.
+The problem arises when the destruction process is greater than the formation process, and to a large extent this process is related to the high level of free radicals, given that these have a great capacity to produce cell degeneration and destruction.

-It is impossible not to have free radicals (it is a normal part of our own cellular metabolism), the key is to keep them as small as possible.
+It is impossible to avoid having free radicals (it is a normal part of our own cellular metabolism), the key is to ensure that they represent the smallest possible amount.

-The greater the quantity of these substances, the greater the amount of catabolism (destruction).
+The greater the amount of these substances, the greater the amount of catabolism (destruction).

-- Provide all the nutrients our cells need for proper bone formation and maintenance.
+- To provide all the nutrients our cells need for proper bone formation and maintenance.

-- Maintain the lowest possible level of internal toxins (specifically heavy metals).
+- To have the lowest possible level of internal toxins (specifically heavy metals).

-- Being with a low level of oxidative stress and with a high antiaging potential
+- To have a low level of oxidative stress and a high anti-aging potential

-What can we do regarding nutrition and supplementation?
+What can we do in terms of diet and supplementation?

-Regarding nutrition, the most important thing is to consume not only foods that contain all the nutrients I've mentioned, but also foods with high ORAC (high antioxidant capacity) potential.
+Regarding diet, the most important thing is to provide daily not only foods that contain all the nutrients I have mentioned, but also foods with high ORAC potential (high antioxidant capacity).

-Below is a list so you can include these foods in your daily diet:
+Below is a list so you can incorporate these foods into your daily diet:

 - Cinnamon: 267,536